When You Reach Out… And It Doesn’t Land -

 Shopping.

-Who took you on dates.
+Who took me on dates.

 Who made sure there was fun inside routine.

-We completed each other.
+Where 'Two' completed each other.

 In my experience, grief unfolds in layers.